-Thailand is known for its paradisiacal islands with their picture-perfect beaches, so a yacht charter here will guarantee you some of the most sublime sands you will ever come across.
+Every year, thousands of tourists come to Thailand for its paradisiacal islands with picture-perfect beaches.
+Yacht charter here will guarantee you some of the most sublime sands you will ever come across.
 If you’re heading south from Phuket towards Langkawi, you will come across Koh Lipe island; home to Sunrise Beach, a stunning spot with powdery sands and sparkling turquoise waters.
-If you’re navigating around Koh Lanta, sail your yacht south to the tiny national park island of Koh Kradan, where you find a main beach of fine, pale sands with gorgeous views of the nearby limestone rock formations in addition to coral reef home to an abundance of tropical wildlife, best explored by kayak.
+If you’re navigating around Koh Lanta, sail your yacht south to the tiny national park island of Koh Kradan, where you find the main beach of fine, pale sands with gorgeous views of the nearby limestone rock formations in addition to coral reef home to an abundance of tropical wildlife, best explored by kayak.

 The largest of all the Thai islands, Phuket has something for everyone; whether it be food, beaches, watersports, parties or nature… there’s an endless amount to keep you busy during your yacht charter.
 Whether it be hiking to stunning viewpoints like Promthep Cape, or partying on Patong beach or spending your evenings tasting local street foods in the night markets in Phuket town, you will be spoilt for choice!